Shiyang River

-The Shiyang River (石羊河), previously called the Gu River (谷水), flows through the eastern Hexi Corridor in the China.
+The Shiyang River (石羊河), previously called the Gu River (谷水), flows through the eastern Hexi Corridor in China.

 The catchment area of the Shiyang River covers about 41,600 km2, most of which lies within today's Wuwei prefecture-level city of the Gansu Province.
 The river originates from the Qilian Mountains, and flows north-east, toward the Gobi Desert.
 The Wuqiaoling Range (乌鞘岭), in Tenzhu Tibetan Autonomous County, forms the dividing ridge between the endorheic Shiyang River catchment in the north and the exorheic Yellow River catchment in the south.

-In the Tang Dynasty, the Baiting Lake (白亭海) was one of the terminal lakes of Shiyang River.
+In the Tang dynasty, the Baiting Lake (白亭海) was one of the terminal lakes of Shiyang River.
 However, the Baiting Lake has dried up and the modern terminal lake of Shiyang River is the Qingtu Lake (青土湖).